gordalina/hush/README.md

 ## Usage

 Hush can be loaded in two ways, at runtime in your application, or as a [Config.Provider](https://hexdocs.pm/elixir/Config.Provider.html) in release mode.
+A [sample app](https://github.com/gordalina/hush_sample_app) has been written so you can see how it's configured.

 ### Loading at runtime